 9) Which of your books is your favorite?
 Why?

-Right now it’s Windswept Shores.
-It is my first published book.
+Right now its Windswept Shores, which is my first publish book.

 10) Do you incorporate some of yourself into your characters?
 Personality traits?
 Likes?
 Dislikes?

 Yes, there is a little bit of me in all my characters.
 I created them so why not?

 11) What do you think is the perfect hero/heroine?
 Why?

 I like cocky heroes and spunky heroines.
 The cockiness of the heroes hides some hidden pain, which I in due time reveal.
 The spunky heroine has some hidden pain too, but she’s not the type of heroine that stands around wringing her hands.
 Nope, she’ll hop into with the hero to help save the day.